MohammadAObed/the-awkward-game/README.md

 The best thing is while you handshake you may get an achievement (with a sticker) because you chose to handshake in a specific way.

-bruh! you've read all this, just install, smh 🤦‍♂️

 ## Online & Offline
 - everything about the game is offline